-Step 3 - If step 2 is not enough support for a child, we will work together to ask for an Education and Health Care plan to be put in place.
+Step 3 - If step 2 is not enough support for a child, we will work together to ask for an Education and Health Care plan to be put in place, which has now replaced a 'Statement'.
 An Education and Health Care plan gives details of the support that a child is entitled to and may come with funding for this.